Rosie, age 9, loves reading in creative, outdoor places!

 Literature-based curriculum provides the flexibility to speed up and slow down as best suits your family.
 It naturally leads students into all sorts of self-led learning.
 As you read Charlotte's Web, you can easily slow down and detour into learning about spiders.
 As you read Johnny Tremain, you can dive further into the intricacies of the American Revolution.

-Furthermore, as one mom wrote on the Forums, "Great literature is a hallmark of the truly educated mind."
+Furthermore, as one mom wrote, "Great literature is a hallmark of the truly educated mind."
 I agree.
 Literature provides the cultural literacy, vocabulary and global awareness children need.
 Even gifted kids need to learn empathy and develop emotional intelligence to interact with others (which reading can provide).
 Before they can learn to write, they need to learn the rhythm and flow of good writing by hearing good examples.
 They need to discover the joy of books as a lifelong source of new knowledge.

 Even gifted children aren't born knowing all of this, but literature inherently teaches it.